Over the last few years, the writing on my blog has increasingly converged around a genre that I am calling the “informational blog post.”

 Prizes will be determined at my discretion, but I will likely consult others for their opinion.

 Many thanks to Brent Baumgartner for funding this project, and for his encouragement and support in making this contest possible.
+Additional thanks to Benjamin Pence for supplying the funds for a third prize.

 What can I do to help?